Texas Pediatric Specialties and Family Sleep Center

 When it comes to determining whether there’s a problem in your lungs that’s preventing you from getting the oxygen you need, one of the first diagnostic steps is a pulmonary function test.
 At Texas Pediatric Specialties and Family Sleep Center, the experienced team of pulmonologists routinely performs noninvasive pulmonary function tests to measure, identify, and treat your lung issues.
-To book your pulmonary function test at any of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, or the office in New Braunfels, Texas, simply call or click on the online scheduler.
+To book your pulmonary function test at any of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, Texas, simply call or click on the online scheduler.

 There are many lung disorders that can affect how well you breathe.
 The first order of business is identifying the problem and determining to what degree the condition is affecting the function of your lungs.